ministryofjustice/cla-end-to-end-tests/behave/DATABASE_DIFF.md

 Providers are allocated from a particular category.
 This is a random allocation.
 Check that the providers allocated are from the same category.
 In this case check that the `category_id` of both providers (in `cla_provider_providerallocation`) is the same.

 ### cla_eventlog_log.log
-Not sure if this should be here - need to check...
+This may or may not appear in your runs.
+The current theory is that this only shows a difference when one of the end-to-end tests fail and auto-retries.

 ### legalaid_personaldetails.log
 In the tests an eligibility check can be associated with several `legalaid_personaldetails` entries.
 It can be for `you`, your 'partner' or for a `thirdparty`.

 There is no way of knowing which order these entries will be created in the `legalaid_personaldetails` table.
 This means that they will not normally have the same id in the link tables.

 Elena Fisher is `you` and a user called Nathan Drake is a `thirdparty` for a particular `legalaid_eligibilitycheck` row Bob Merchandise is `you` and another Nathan Drake is your `partner` for a different `legalaid_eligibilitycheck` row